 To All Youth Considering Getting a Tattoo Without Parental Permission

-Even if you think your parents are unreasonable in forbidding you to get a tattoo, God commands that you submit to your parent’s authority.
-To act against their decision is to defy their authority and that is a sin.
+Even if you believe your parents are unreasonable in forbidding you to get a tattoo, God commands that you submit to your parent’s authority.
+Acting against their decision is to defy their authority, which is a sin.
 Honor God by honoring your parents.
-When you are an adult you can make this decision for yourself and that will give you time and wisdom to make a more biblically sound decision.
+When you are an adult, you can make this decision for yourself, and that will give you time and wisdom to make a more biblically sound decision.

 Remember God’s Words: